hidglobal/digitalpersona-access-management-services/docs/wes.md

 The CustomAction method performs credential specific operations (custom actions) for a specified user.

 CustomAction should be implemented as HTTP POST using JSON as the response format.
-For further details, see the CustomAction method on page 64.
+For further details, see the WAS CustomAction method described <A HREF="https://hidglobal.github.io/digitalpersona-access-management-services/was.html#was-custom-action">here.</A>.

 ### Syntax